jaeymo/Wrapper/README.md

 # Wrapper
 Wrapper library.
 A module that manages the lifecycle of class objects tied to tagged instances.
+Visit documentation [here](https://jaeymo.github.io/Wrapper/).

 Wrapper automates the creation, initialization, and destruction of class objects based off tag instances.
 Wrapper provides the constructor with a [Trove](https://github.com/Sleitnick/RbxUtil/blob/main/modules/trove/init.luau) object and an optional GUID.